jdfergason/swift-toml/README.md

 ## Tests

-To run the unit tests checkout the repository and type (NOTE: this must be done from the root of the checkout because it depends on a variety of test data files that are referenced as a relative path.)
+To run the unit tests checkout the repository and type:

     swift test

+NOTE: this must be done from the root of the checkout because it depends on a variety of test data files that are referenced as a relative path.

 ## License